kaizhu256/node-utility2/README.md

 if [ "$TRAVIS" ]
 then
   shBuildGithubUploadCleanup() {
-    # this function can be overriden to cleanup gh-pages
+    # this function will cleanup build-artifacts before uploading
-    touch a00.txt || return $?
+    return
-    echo 'hello shBuildGithubUploadCleanup' || return $?
   }
   # if number of commits > 16, then squash older commits
   COMMIT_LIMIT=16 shRun shBuildGithubUpload || exit $?